 Where possible address readers by their name and use humour to engage them.
 Customers are craving personalised service from brands and an email headline can immediately begin to build your relationship.
 Using humour?
 Well everyone wants a break from the mundane.
 If you make them laugh you’re more than half way to getting that click-through.

-A recent example from Bonds, advertising their new men’s underwear range:
+An from Bonds, advertising their new men’s underwear range:

 “Keep your boys comfy.
 Give them a good home.”